Mr Mike Hayton Bsc(Hons). MBChB. FRCS (Trauma and Orth). FFSEM (UK).

-Mike is on the Specialist Register as an Orthopaedic Consultant, and his clinical practice is exclusively surgery of the Hand, Wrist and Elbow.
+Mike is on the Specialist Register as an Orthopaedic Consultant, and his clinical practice is exclusively surgery of the Hand and Wrist.

 In addition he is an Honorary Senior Lecturer in the Human Bone cell research group at the University of Liverpool and also at the University of Salford.

-He consults privately at the Alexandra Hospital, The Spire Hale Clinic and on the private wing at Wrightington Hospital.
+He consults privately at the new Spire Manchester Hospital (M20 2AF), the Alexandra Hospital in Cheadle, The HCA Wilmslow Hospital and on the private wing at his NHS base Wrightington Hospital.

-Over the last few years Mike has developed a special interest is sports medicine and is the hand surgeon to over 40 professional sports teams and national sporting bodies.
-He has been awarded the status of a Founding Fellow in the Faculty of Sports and Exercise Medicine (FFSEM UK ) and is an examiner for the Faculty.
+Over the last few years Mike has developed a special interest is sports medicine and is the hand surgeon to many professional sports teams and national sporting bodies.
+He has been awarded the status of a Founding Fellow in the Faculty of Sports and Exercise Medicine (FFSEM UK ) and has been an examiner for the Faculty.

 His specialist training originated in Liverpool (4 years), a Whiston Hospital Plastic Surgery Hand Fellowship (6months), a Wrightington Hospital Fellowship (2 years) and as a visiting Resident to the Mayo clinic in Rochester, USA (3months)